marvinlinn/marvinlin.me/devlog.markdown

 permalink: /devlog/
 ---

 This is where you can find out more about the development of my website.
-Development does not include new posts to the site.
+Development does not include new posts to the website.

 ### **1.0.0**